 A bright spot.
 Because the airline has ruined our lives, they have sent us some vouchers that we can use to buy a small quantity of refreshments.
 The temptation to use them on alcohol is almost overwhelming, but we’re sensible people so we use them on food.
 The food is supposed to be hot, but it’s not.
 This may be the straw that breaks the camel’s back.
 I knew we should have gone for the alcohol.
 Relief is in sight though, our flight will leave soon.
 But wait; it’s been delayed.
 What a surprise.

 We arrive in Corfu and catch a very expensive taxi to our hotel on the other side of the island.
-It is after midnight when we crawl to our room.
-Not quite the relaxing day we were hoping for.
+It's after midnight when we crawl to our room.
+Not quite the peaceful day we were hoping for.
 What happened to the relaxing meal and drinks at the seaside taverna, and sitting on the balcony gazing out at the sea.
 Ah, the joys of travelling.

 Tot: 0.213s; Tpl: 0.018s; cc: 15; qc: 28; dbt: 0.0097s; 1; m:saturn w:www (220.127.116.11); sld: 2;